The Supreme Court and Judicial Review

 - Even if the Supreme Court could be counted on to keep the Executive and Legislative branches from violating the Constitution, who is watching the Supreme Court and will prevent the Judicial branch from acting unconstitutionally?
 Unless you believe that the Supreme Court is infallible (and, demonstrably, it is not), then allowing the Supreme Court to be the sole arbiter of Constitutionality issues is obviously flawed.

-- Justices are appointed for life.
-If the court upholds unconstitutional laws, there is no recourse.
+- Justices are appointed, not elected and may only be removed for bad behavior (which has happened in the distant past but these days, appointment to the Supreme Court is like a lifetime appointment).
+If the court upholds unconstitutional laws, there is no recourse available.
 We the People cannot simply vote them out to correct the situation.
 Thomas Jefferson wrote, in 1823:

 It is the Constitution, not the Supreme Court, which is the Supreme Law of the Land.
 Even the Supreme Court should be accountable for overstepping Constitutional limits on federal power.